 The third path puts artificial intelligence to good use.
-For another first in object detection, this new generation of camera can distinguish the roadway from the shoulder or identify discrete objects.
+For another first in object detection, this new generation of multi purpose camera can distinguish the roadway from the shoulder or identify discrete objects.

 It uses neural networks and semantic segmentation that assigns each pixel of an image to a defined category.
 This is a huge advantage.
 “We no longer need road markings to keep a self-driving car safely on track,” Schulz says.
 By combining all three detection paths, errors can be minimized.

 The ace in the hole — an agile project framework

 Keeping things on track was very much on the managers’ minds during this challenging project’s development phase.
 “We want to be able to react quickly to changes,” Schulz says, adding: “That’s why it’s important for us to have a lot of flexibility in how we work.”
 A contact person in each team allows the project managers to coordinate teams working independently of each other.
 Even so, no day can be planned with total precision, which makes the job both exciting and challenging.
 “There is no master plan for the technology we’re working on; practically everything about it is uncharted territory,” Birk says.

 Leading the effort to usher in autonomous vehicles